 Through the new Boost-it Education and Mental Health Fund 2020, Rethink Ireland Ireland can support innovative projects to stay engaged with this population for the duration of Covid-19 and beyond.
 We will match funds raised by successful applicants to provide them with cash grants and supports.
-We will be accepting applications until Friday, July 3rd at 5pm.
-The following Awardees can to apply:

 - The project must address a critical social issue

 - The project proposed must be innovative in an Irish context

 - The project must have potential and a desire to scale or replicate in Ireland (it may also have potential internationally, but this is not a requirement)